time-link/timelink-vscode/README.md

 To run the dev container the VS Code `Dev Containers` extensions is necessary.

-When the repository is opened VS Code detects the `.devcontainer` folder and sugests to reopen the repository inside de container.
+When the repository is opened VS Code detects the `.devcontainer` folder and suggests to reopen the repository inside de container.

 _The first time this is done the docker